-- 4. Project Schedule.
+- Request Basis Boost.
+Projects not located in a QCT or DDA and requesting a basis boost, the applicant must submit a narrative request which clearly outlines the reasons supporting the request and clearly demonstrates how the project meets the Credit Enhancement Criteria established by the CDA for receiving boost considerations.
+For additional details see Section IV.N. - 4.
+Project Schedule.
 Submit a Project Schedule in a format provided by Minnesota Housing specific to your proposal. - 5.
 Notification of Local Official Form (HTC 18) (submit as Word Doc).
 Upon receipt of an application as required by Section 42, the CDA will notify the Chief Executive Officer of the local jurisdiction where the proposed project is planned.
-This notification will include characteristics of the proposed project and provide an opportunity for the local unit of government to comment on the project. - Self-Scoring Worksheet Form.
-Submit a completed CDA Self-Scoring Worksheet (attached as Schedule 1 to the CDA's 2021 QAP) form signed be at least one general partner and, if applicable, nonprofit partner.
+This notification will include characteristics of the proposed project and provide an opportunity for the local unit of government to comment on the project. - 6.
+Self-Scoring Worksheet Form.
+Submit a completed CDA Self-Scoring Worksheet (attached as Schedule 1 to the CDA's 2022 QAP) form signed be at least one general partner and, if applicable, nonprofit partner.
 Provide documentation supporting all points claimed.
-For additional details, see Section VII.B. - 7.
-Threshold Evidence.
+For additional details, see Section VII.B.

+- 7. Threshold Evidence.
 Provide evidence that the threshold requirements defined in Section 4.1.a of the QAP have been met. - a.
 Evidence of Supportive Services.
 If a project sets aside a percentage of units for persons with disabilities and if the project will be delivering supportive services to residents in these units, the applicant must complete and submit the supportive housing application materials, including the narratives, forms and submittals identified in the Minnesota Multifamily Rental Housing Narrative Questions.
 This must be provided before a Commitment of Tax Credits is granted. - b.
 Housing for Persons with Disabilities (submit electronically).
 The applicant must contact the county human services department to discuss the project.
 The applicant must submit a letter from the county human services department indicating that its staff has reviewed the proposed project, and stating whether there is a need for such housing and if the project would be eligible for funds to assist with the social service needs of the residents. - 8.
 Smoke Free Building(s).
 Provide the written policy prohibiting smoking in all the units and all the common areas within the building(s) of the project for the term of the Declaration.
 The project must include a non-smoking clause in the lease for every unit.
 The written policy must be submitted with the application and should include procedures regarding transitioning to smoke-free for existing residents and establishment of smoking areas outside of units and common areas if applicable.
 Consequences for violating the smoke-free policy are determined by owner and must be included in the written policy.